wwbbx/BddExtJs/README.md

     1. I can use JavaScript Debugger to host SpecRunner.html.
 It will use bootstrap.js to load ext js source code and application and test code.
        Then I can put "debugger" in test case to do the debugging.

+    2. Using WebStorm Karma debug configuration, I can set breakpoint and do the debug.
+       Note that I setup breakpoint in js file rather than coffee file.
+I think I need coffee prepressor in karma.config.js and compile coffee with source map.

 Next Step: